Moepius/DENIZEN_SCRIPTS_DEV/scrapbook.md

 - Add docs to every script
 - Set all flag names to fit the flag name convention

+# IDEAS

+## custom mobs

+- group of black magicians on horses luring for travellers, 2 bandits with close range attacks, one magician with long range spells

 # Notes

 ### Claiming System (Colonies)